 Why did I read it, then?
-I write in a similar genre, and it’s important to get familiar with the genre, know what sells and why, and what you can apply to your own work.
+I write in a similar genre, and it’s important to get familiar with my genre, know what sells and why, and which aspects you can apply to your own work.
 So when I found myself on vacation and bored, I picked it up.

 At first, I was satisfied to be proven right.
-I did indeed find the MC grating, as she had the insecure and not very charming personality common to a lot of chick lit.
-However, as the MC moves past her emotional breakdown, and especially as her spiritual search begins, I got hooked.
+I did indeed find the main character grating, as she had the insecure and not very charming personality common to a lot of chick lit.
+However, as the main character moves past her emotional breakdown, and especially as her spiritual search begins, I got hooked.

 How can I apply this to my writing?
 After reading this book, I wonder how my own narrative would read from an adult perspective, one that could more easily reflect on wisdom gleaned amidst the main narrative.
 But my story is not from when I was an adult, although my search for healing is.
 Maybe that is my narrative focus.
 Or, I wonder how my story would read if I completely cut that out and focused only on my young experience and what I felt and thought at that time, written in that voice.
 It would be raw and much more immediate.
 It could be my own narrative version of Welcome To The Doll House(1).

 Maybe I need to try re-writing my story in both ways.
 Then, if neither work on their own, combine them for a stronger back-and-forth between the present and the past.
 Perhaps separating and putting them back together again might make each narrative stronger and the manuscript as a whole read better.